OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 We need to push, or check-in, the changes to the remote repository.
 To do this right click on the project root directory and select {{Git,Commit Directory}}.

-Enter a Commit Message, click the drop down arrow next to the `Commit` button, and click `Commit and Push`.
+Enter a Commit Message, click the drop-down arrow next to the `Commit` button, and click `Commit and Push`.

 ![](image10.png "width=500")

-Click the Push button to check the changes into the remote repository.
+Click the `Push` button to check the changes into the remote repository.

 ![](image11.png "width=500")

-Once the push has completed the new file will be shown in the GitHub repository.
+After the push has completed the new file will be shown in the GitHub repository.

 ![](image12.png "width=500")